-If the recipient of the notice fails to appoint an arbitrator, or the two appointees fail to agree upon a chairperson within seven days of their appointment, the appointment shall be made pursuant to Section 86 of the Labour Relations Code.
+If the parties fail to agree upon an arbitrator within seven days of their appointment, either party may seek the appointment pursuant to Section 86 of the Labour Relations Code.

 11.4 Procedure

 The Arbitrator shall give full opportunity to all parties to present evidence and make representations; shall hear and determine the difference or allegation; and shall make every effort to render a decision within 15 days of the first hearing.